egordm/BOLD/docs/installation.md

 * Build the Docker images: `docker-compose build`
 * Start the database services: `docker-compose up`

-### Docker setup
+### Pull docker image from docker hub (for demonstration)
 If you want to install BOLD for development purposes, we refer you to the [CONTRIBUTING](/CONTRIBUTING) section.
-In this step we describe steps on how to run BOLD as a docker container.'
+This step will pull the latest deployed version from docker hub, which should be a working version of BOLD.

 * Build docker images: `docker-compose -f docker-compose.full.yml build`
 * Start BOLD and the relevant services: `docker-compose -f docker-compose.full.yml up`
 * Open the BOLD web interface: [http://127.0.0.1:8000/](http://localhost:8000/)

-### Build docker image from source (optional)
+### Build docker image from source (for development)
 Build docker image from source if you want to run newest or modified version of BOLD.
-In this step we describe steps on how to run BOLD as a docker container.'
+In this step we describe steps on how to run BOLD as a docker container.

-* Build docker images: `docker-compose -f docker-compose.yml -f docker-compose.standalone.yml build`
+* Build docker images: `docker-compose -f docker-compose.services.yml -f docker-compose.standalone.yml build`
-* Start BOLD and the relevant services: `docker-compose -f docker-compose.yml -f docker-compose.standalone.yml up`
+* Start BOLD and the relevant services: `docker-compose -f docker-compose.standalone.yml -f docker-compose.services.yml up`
 * Open the BOLD web interface: [http://127.0.0.1:8000/](http://localhost:8000/)

 ### Enabling GPT code completion